-Proposed site improvements would include a covered trash enclosure and stormwater bioretention areas that would serve to treat runoff from proposed new impervious surfaces, including the parking lot and buildings, and proposed site modifications would occur outside of sensitive riparian areas and minimum creek setbacks of the zoning code, except for the free-span bridge designed to meet County Conservation Regulations.
-Additionally, as noted above, the property has been in agricultural use for several decades, and with the exception of the intermittent stream corridor on the eastern portion of the site.
-The native species habitat that would have been fostered by that vegetation has long been removed from the property to introduce wine grape vines, orchards, grazing land and residential uses.
+Proposed site improvements would include a covered trash enclosure and stormwater bioretention areas that would serve to treat runoff from proposed new impervious surfaces, including the parking lot and buildings, and proposed site modifications would occur outside of sensitive riparian areas and minimum creek setbacks of the zoning code.
+Additionally, as noted above, the property has been in agricultural use for several decades, and with the exception of the river setback area on the west side of the property, native vegetation - and the native species habitat that would have been fostered by that vegetation - has long been removed from the property to introduce wine grape vines and previously, orchards.
 The property is predominantly flat and lacking any unique geological features such as rock outcroppings, mounds or other landforms.
 There are no known archaeological or paleontological resources on the property, and the property has a lengthy history of ground disturbance.
 However, if any resources not previously uncovered during this prior disturbance are found during any earth disturbing activities associated with the proposed project, construction of the project is required to cease, and a qualified archaeologist must be retained to investigate the site in accordance with standard County conditions of development.

-- b.
+b.
 As described in the sections above, noise and air quality impacts associated with installation of proposed winery building and site improvements would be temporary in nature, and so would be less than significant.
 Operational noise and air quality impacts are also anticipated to be less than significant due to the small size of the structures and distance to the closest sensitive receptors (off-site single-family residences).
-Groundwater extraction associated with the proposed project would decrease compared to existing conditions due shifting existing groundwater reliant uses to surface-fed pond irrigation.
+Groundwater extraction associated with the proposed project would decrease compared to existing conditions due to removal of vines to accommodate the new winery building.
 Vehicle trips associated with the proposed winery would increase compared to the existing condition and would contribute to existing and projected, unacceptable weekday evening and weekend midday peak hour levels of service along the studied segment of Silverado Trail.
-However, the proposed project's near-term and cumulative contribution to those unacceptable levels of service would be less than one percent and would fall below County thresholds of significance. - c.
+However, the proposed project's near-term and cumulative contribution to those unacceptable levels of service would be less than one percent and would fall below County thresholds of significance.
+The applicant proposes to construct a left-turn lane at the property frontage, in order to provide safer left-turn movements into and out of the winery compared to existing conditions.
+With widening of the roadway and construction of the left-turn lane, the existing Class II bicycle facility on Silverado Trail would be kept to maintain non-automobile access along the roadway.

+c.
 There are no schools or hospitals housing sensitive receptors within a quarter-mile of the winery site.
 Noise from construction that would occur with construction and installation of the proposed site improvements would be temporary, lasting approximately nine to 10 months, would be limited to day time hours, and would be subject to best management practices intended to limit fugitive dust and protect stormwater quality.
 Ongoing operations of the winery are also anticipated to have less than significant noise impacts on nearby residences due to distance between those residences and the proposed tasting room patio and partially enclosed work area.